The name dance begins on the benches

 Domino effect

 His destiny could be Valencia to relieve the eternal interim ‘Voro’, another technician who is going to lose his chair and who could be the first domino to fall.
-Because if the movement of Bordalás towards Valencia, the one with the most numbers to relieve him in Getafe is precisely Diego Martinez, who ends his contract in June, has not yet been renewed and has been in charge of Granada for three impeccable years, which he has led from the Second Division to the quarterfinals of the Europa League.
+Because if the movement of Bordalás towards Valencia, the one with the most numbers to relieve him in Getafe is precisely Diego Martinez, whose contract ends in June, has not yet been renewed and has been in charge of a Granada for three impeccable years, which he has led from the Second Division to the quarterfinals of the Europa League.

 Euphoria in Donosti

 The one who will not move will be Imanol Sheriff.
-The Real Sociedad coach has signed one of the best years in the club’s history, after winning the Copa del Rey and putting his team in the Europa League group stage for the second consecutive year, something that no coach had achieved since the late 80’s with John toshack on the bench.
+The Real Sociedad coach has signed one of the best years in the club’s history, after winning the Copa del Rey and putting his team for the second consecutive year in the Europa League group stage, something that no coach had achieved since the late 80’s with John toshack on the bench.

 The coach txuri urdin also does so achieving the highest score in the 4 seasons, two of them partial, in which he has led the team.